aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Service lifetime

 Note that Blazor doesn't automatically dispose injected services that implement `IDisposable`.
 Components can implement `IDisposable`.
-Services are disposed when the user navigates away from the component.
+Components are disposed when the user navigates away from the component, then the component can dispose any transient services.

 The following code sample demonstrates how to implement `IDisposable` in a component: